What Is Ontological Coaching?

 Consider this example ⬇︎

-Two kids – one very young, the other older – are up in a skyscraper.
+Two children – one very young, the other older – are up in an apartment block.
 They look down at the street.
-The very young one might say, “Look at the tiny people and tiny cars!”
+The very young one says, “Look at the tiny people and tiny cars!

-Meanwhile, the older one might say, “See how tiny the people and cars look!”
+However, the older one said, “See how tiny the people and cars look!

-Both the kids were able to look at things.
+Both the children were able to look at things.
 But only one of them was aware of how he was looking at things.
 As revealed by their language, the conditions through which the street was viewed (i.e. the vertical distance) “had” the younger kid, but not the older kid.
 The older kid was aware of the epistemology.
+That difference in awareness is exactly where ontological coaching begins.

 This is a simple illustration of the sort of awareness that I strive to help my clients achieve, through my ontological coaching work.
 I help my clients to shift from looking at things to looking at how they are looking at things.
-This awareness is precious, because awareness is prerequisite for change.
+This awareness is critical, because awareness is prerequisite for change.
+Without that awareness, change tends to be shallow rather than deep; tactical rather than fundamental.

 Despite having resources available for their ‘How’, people don’t always achieve the results they want.
 Therefore, a deeper level would be to examine and strengthen their ‘Why’.
 The focus is on reasons, motivation, stakes, etc. This where most personal development programs or even coaches will work on with the client.
 This can be effective, if the client has clarity of the goal.